- About Us

 Q: Do you feel that Tina’s Wish is a unique organization?
 What sets it apart?

 A: My lab’s research has been supported by Tina’s Wish for several years, so I feel that I have gotten to know the organization quite well.
-What I think sets it apart is the incredible passion for the cause that I have seen amongst the members of the board.
-In addition to their fundraising efforts, they are also very involved in facilitating exchange of scientific ideas amongst the grantees to maximize the progress and impact of the research.
+What I think sets it apart is the incredible passion for the cause that I have seen among the members of the board.
+In addition to their fundraising efforts, they are also very involved in facilitating exchange of scientific ideas among the grantees to maximize the progress and impact of the research.

 Q: Have you formed any valuable or interesting relationships through Tina’s Wish?